 Refreshing inventory updates ad content without necessarily having to refresh the entire contents of your page.
-You may choose to enable ads that dynamically reload to provide a better user experience or meet industry standards.
-You can set a refresh rate for ad units in Ad Manager settings, or implement refreshes using GPT.
+You may choose to allow ads that dynamically reload to provide a better user experience or meet industry standards.

 Ad inventory that refreshes is allowed to compete on Ad Exchange.
 However, you must declare which portions of your inventory refresh per advertising industry guidelines on refresh transparency.
 Adding declarations on refreshing inventory in Ad Exchange rules lets buyers know, through the Real-Time Bidding Protocol, that they're purchasing refreshing inventory, the triggers that cause the refresh, and the minimum interval to expect between refreshes.